A range of blindfold games kits and blindfold games ideas for you to consider using in your team builds and events.

-A selection of blindfold games and team building activities with blindfolds and blindfold goggles and problem solving activities using blindfolds.
+A selection of ideas for blindfold games and team building activities with blindfolds and blindfold goggles and problem solving activities using blindfolds.
 We hope you find these blindfold games useful.

 Safety should be the number one priority when using blindfold games.
+These comments apply to all the games below.
 Prior to any blindfold game activity a site specific risk assessment should be carried out by a competent individual and approved by your health and safety officer.
 Blindfold games activities should be run by individuals with appropriate training and approved by your health and safety officer.
 Blindfold games activities should take place where there are no hazards such as hard objects or sharp corners.
-Blindfold games activities should take place on grass or other soft surfaces.
+Blindfold games activities should take place on grass or other soft level surfaces.
 During blindfold games activities no one should move quicker than slow walking pace.
 A facilitator should be in attendance at all times to ensure that rules are followed and that there are no hazards.

 This is a great way to develop trust and communication, sometimes called Trust Walks.
 One person is blindfolded and their partner is sighted.
 The person takes the other for a walk by holding their hand or arm and talking to them as they go.
 This activity with blindfolds can progress by: